 The Student Hearing Panel is UMD's formal hearing body.
 The panel hears cases regarding violations of the Student Conduct Code, determines responsibility, and (when necessary) determines appropriate disciplinary action.

 The hearing begins with a script read by the chairperson.
-The Office of Student Conduct presents the case on behalf of the University, then welcomes an opening statement by the respondent.
-After both presentations are complete, a question and answer period allows panelists and respondents to ask questions.
-Finally, respondents are given a ten minute period to provide a closing or summary statement.
+The Office of Student Conduct presents the case on behalf of the University, then welcomes opening statements and presentation of witnesses by the respondent and, if applicable, the complainant.
+After these presentations are complete, a question and answer period allows panelists, as well as the respondent and, if applicable, the complainant to ask questions.
+Finally, respondent and if applicable, complainant are given a ten minute period to provide a closing or summary statement.
 This marks the end of the hearing.
-Afterwards, the panelists begin a closed deliberation session to determine responsibility and (if neccesary) appropriate sactions.
-Respondents typically recieve an outcome letter within a week by official UMD e-mail.
+Afterwards, the panelists begin a closed deliberation session to determine responsibility and (if necessary) appropriate sanctions.
+Respondents, and if applicable, complainants typically receive an outcome letter within a week by official UMD e-mail.

 Sample Room Layout